-- □ Evaluate hardware components, firmware, software, communications protocols - □ Try to Make the signed Firmware, software and hash your binaries. - □ Implement the machine to machine authentication securely. - □ Get the feedback from the clients to improve the device security levels
+- Evaluate hardware components, firmware, software, communications protocols - Try to Make the signed Firmware, software and hash your binaries. - Implement the machine to machine authentication securely. - Get the feedback from the clients to improve the device security levels ii.
+Device -to- Cloud communication model

-Device-to-Cloud Communications

-In a device to cloud communication model, the IoT device connects directly to an Internet cloud service like an application service provider to exchange data and control message traffic.
-This approach frequently takes advantage of existing communications mechanisms like traditional wired

-Ethernet or Wi-Fi connections to establish a connection between the device and the IP network, which ultimately connects to the cloud service.
+In a device-to-cloud communication model, the IoT device connects directly to an Internet cloud service like an application service provider to exchange data and control message traffic.
+This approach frequently takes advantage of existing communications mechanisms like traditional wired Ethernet or Wi-Fi connections to establish a connection between the device and IP the network. which ultimately connects the cloud service. to Frequently, the device and cloud service are from the same vendor.
+If proprietary data protocols are used between the device and the cloud service, the device owner or user may be tied to a specific cloud service, limiting or preventing the use of alternative service providers.
+This is commonly referred to as "vendor lock-in", a term that encompasses other facets of the relationship with the provider such as ownership of and access to the data.
+At the same time, users can generally have confidence that devices designed for the specific platform can be integrated.

-Figure 1: Device to Cloud Communication
+Fig 1 Device to Cloud Communication